Michael Sandham: Investigation

-Upon returning to Winnipeg, Sandham, who as ambitious as ever, started sending emails to Houston denigrating Kellestine as a loose cannon, and demanded he be made Bandido national president instead.
+Upon returning to Winnipeg, Sandham, who was as ambitious as ever, started sending emails to Houston denigrating Kellestine as a loose cannon, and demanded he be made Bandido national president instead.
 In a typical email, full of gushing praise for the "Bandido way", Sandham wrote: "This Brotherhood means everything to me and to wear the best colors is [in] the world is a great honor for me".
 In the meantime, Kellestine was arrested and charged with first-degree murder on the evening of 8 April 2006.

 The Winnipeg police started following Sandham after his return, and on the afternoon of 10 April 2006, Constable Grant Goulet observed Sandham taking his Blazer to a car wash to have the interior of his vehicle cleaned.
 On 14 April 2006, M.H. met with Constable Timothy Diack, who told him the police knew he was involved in the massacre and he could either turn Crown's evidence or go to prison for the rest of his life.
 M.H agreed to turn informer and wear a wire.
 On 15 April, Sandham was observed having the tires of his vehicle removed with Sandham dumping his old tires on the side of a remote country road.
 An examination revealed the tires that Sandham had just abandoned in the countryside matched the tire prints found on Kellestine's farm.

 Sandham used his savings to open up a tattoo studio on 1 May 2006.
 Bikers often own tattoo studios, which offer an easy way to launder money.
 Sandham's studio was so unsuccessful owing to the poor quality of his inkmanship that he was reduced to trying to have applicants for the Winnipeg Bandido chapter make financial contributions to his studio to help him pay the rent.
 Sandham's studio ended when the rent for July 2006 went unpaid, causing the landlord to evict him.
 Sandham lied to his chapter by claiming that the American leaders had promoted the Winnipeg up to a "full charter" chapter.
-To disguise the lack of official Bandido patches to wear, Sandham had the mother of Aravena sewed up fake Bandidos patches to be worn by the rest of the chapter.
-Members of the Bandidos are required to wear patches sewed up in Texas and had the American Bandido leaders learned about the pseudo-patches that Sandham had Aravena's mother sew up, the entire Winnipeg chapter would had been expelled for not wearing proper patches.
+To disguise the lack of official Bandido patches to wear, Sandham had the mother of Aravena sew up fake Bandidos patches to be worn by the rest of the chapter.
+Members of the Bandidos are required to wear patches sewed up in Texas and had the American Bandido leaders learned about the pseudo-patches that Sandham had Aravena's mother sew up, the entire Winnipeg chapter would have been expelled for not wearing proper patches.